-- Auguste Preault created a plaster relief that told the story of battle with such graphic reality that it was banned from exhibition for almost 20 years.
+- Auguste Preault created a plaster relief that told the story of the battle with such graphic reality that it was banned from the exhibition for almost 20 years.

 - Romanticism in America portrayed “the noble savage”, portraying Native Americans in commune with nature.

 - While both Romantics and Impressionists gave great focus to the effects of light, the Romantics were concerned with how light affects emotion in the viewer and how to manipulate it as such, while the Impressionists were concerned with the actual science of light as it behaves in nature.

 - German Romantic painters often painted single figures looking out over expansive vistas.
 This was related to the restrictions and boundaries on Germans politically and it expressed their need for expressive, physical, and emotional freedom.

 - The Lady of Shallot – John Waterhouse